kevmille/kevmille.github.io/README.md

 *   🌍  I'm based in the US.
 Pacific Northwest.
 I used to live in Saigon, Vietnam, and Almaty, Kazakhstan
 *   ✉️  You can contact me at [kevin@sasebotech.com](mailto:kevin@sasebotech.com).
-*   🚀  I'm currently working on FITTREND with Astro, Svelte, React, and Tailwind CSS.
-FITTREND may be my next project idea.
-I also like Edtech projects.
+*   🚀  I'm currently restarting my Edtech project.
 *   🧠  I'm learning cool stuff.
 *   🤝  I'm open to collaborating on Headless CMS integrations, particularly with Astro, Next.js, or Sveltekit.
 *   ⚡  I lived in Vietnam (HCMC) for 18 years, Kazakhstan (Almaty and Karatau) for 5 years, and China (Shanghai) for 1 year.